Hannoob/ROPvsSolid/README.md

 functionToExecuteLater OK (0)
 ```

-Because our default behaviour for errors, is only to propagate them, we are can be sure that if an error gets generated in the `divide2ByNumber` function, the rest of the binds in the railway, will only propagate the error instead of trying to execute the function.
+Because our default behavior for errors, is only to propagate them, we are can be sure that if an error gets generated in the `divide2ByNumber` function, the rest of the binds in the railway, will only propagate the error instead of trying to execute the function.
 This can almost be seen as a way to early exit the execution of the code without having to throw and catch exceptions.

 Notice that `bind` as we defined it, only works with methods that return Result types.